sovrin-foundation/sovrin-rfc/text/sovrin-tokens/README.md

 - REVOC_REG_DEF
 - REVOC_REG_ENTRY
 - XFER_PUBLIC

+More write transactions may be added in the future.

 ### Incorporation with Hyperledger Indy
 Hyperledger Indy provides the code base for the Sovrin Ledger.
 This code base